-Operations Manager Stolper Asset Management
+Office Manager Stolper Asset Management

-Operations Manager Raymond James Financial Services, Inc.
+Office Manager Raymond James Financial Services, Inc.

 Prior to joining Stolper Asset Management in 1998, Sandi served as Operations Manager for Principal Financial Securities in Tulsa.
 Her career in the financial services industry spans nearly three decades and includes operational experience for two Wall Street based firms and a super-regional bank.
 Sandi gives back to the community as a volunteer for Blue Star Mothers and local church.